gopherdata/gophernotes/README.md

 - [Go 1.11+](https://golang.org/doc/install) - including GOPATH/bin added to your PATH (i.e., you can run Go binaries that you `go install`).
 - [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/install.html) or [nteract](https://nteract.io/desktop)
 - [git](https://git-scm.com/download) - usually already present on Linux and Mac OS X. If not present, follow the instructions at [https://git-scm.com/download](https://git-scm.com/download)
-  On Windows, it can also be installed as part of MinGW as described below.

 ### Linux